-One of the most visited states in India is Rajasthan which is well-known for its rich culture, royal palaces. mighty forts and glorious history.
+One of the most visited states in India is Rajasthan which is well-known for its rich culture, royal palaces, lofty forts and glorious history.
 Being a stronghold of the Rajput culture, Rajasthan is a great place to unravel the mysteries of past times when great Rajput warriors used to rule these lands.
 Include these places to visit in Rajasthan to create the best itinerary possible.

-Rajasthan boasts some of the most beautiful lakes, vast landscapes, deserts, and a culture that is unmatched by any other.
-Keep reading to find more about the most enchanting Rajasthan tourist places.
+Rajasthan boasts some of the most beautiful lakes, vast landscapes, deserts, and unmatched culture.
+Keep reading to find more about the most enchanting Rajasthan trip places.

-The Pink City is a favorite of young backpackers as it has the most Instagrammable palaces, gigantic forts, glittering markets, and oh-so-tasty street food.
-The capital city of Rajasthan is a bustling city that has so many places to visit in Jaipur like Hawa Mahal, City Palace, Amber Fort, Nahargarh Fort, and Jaigarh Fort.
-The city palace is an amalgamation of the Mughal and Rajput architecture which is so gigantic that no traveler can see its beauty in one go.
-The major highlight is the local bazaar of Jaipur which comes alive after sunset.
+The Pink City is a favourite of young backpackers as it has the most Instagrammable palaces, gigantic forts, glittering markets, and oh-so-tasty street food.
+The capital city of Rajasthan is a bustling city with so many places to visit in Jaipur, like Hawa Mahal, City Palace, Amber Fort, Nahargarh Fort, and Jaigarh Fort.
+The city palace is an amalgamation of Mughal and Rajput architecture, which is so gigantic that no traveller can see its beauty in one go.
+The major highlight is the local bazaar of Jaipur, which comes alive after sunset.
 It is one of the best places to visit in Rajasthan.

 Also Read: Top 15 Historical Places to Visit In Jaipur